The ARTI Framework: Cosmic Rays Atmospheric Background Simulations: Cosmic background radiation at ground level

-and $E_p$ is the energy of the particle, $\alpha(E_p,Z,A)$ is considered constant, i.e. $\alpha\equiv\alpha(Z,A)$, in the energy range of interest for this work, from a few GeV to $10^{6}$\,GeV, and $E_0=10^3$\,GeV.
-For each kind of GCR considered, $\alpha(Z,A)$, is individualized by its mass number (A) and atomic number (Z) and $j_0(Z,A)$ is the normalization parameter.
+with $E_p$ the energy of the primary particle, $\alpha(E_p,Z,A)$ the spectral index for each type of injected particle and which can be considered constant, i.e. $\alpha\equiv\alpha(Z,A)$, in the energy range of interest in this work, from a few GeV to $10^{6}$\,GeV ($1$\,PeV).
+Each kind of GCR considered is individualized by its mass number ($A$) and atomic number ($Z$) and $j_0(Z,A)$ is the measured flux in the top of the atmosphere at the reference energy $E_0=10^3$\,GeV.
+See~\cite{Asorey2018preliminary} and references therein for a detailed description of this method.

-To improve the global computational efficiency, the first stage of ARTI uses CORSIKA~\cite{Corsika_1998} to calculate the expected flux of secondary particles produced by the interaction of each GCR with the atmosphere~\cite{Corsika_1998} at the detector level for each LAGO site.
-In this case, we uses CORSIKA v7.6500 compiled with the following options: QGSJET-II-04~\cite{Ostapchenko2011}; GHEISHA-2002; EGS4; curved and external atmosphere and volumetric detector.
-The IGRF-12 model~\cite{thebault2015international} is used to provide the local geomagnetic field values, $B_x$ and $B_z$, required by CORSIKA to take into account the geomagnetic effects on the particle propagation in the atmosphere.

-To calculate the expected number of primaries to be simulated, we integrate $\Phi$ for each type of primary from proton to iron (i.e., $1 \leq Z \leq 26$) in time (typically from one hour to one day of flux), area (typically $1$\,m$^2$), solid angle (typically $0 \leq \theta \leq \pi/2$ and $0 \leq \phi \leq 2\pi$ where $\theta$ and $\phi$ are the zenithal and azimuthal angles respectively), and energy (typically from the minimum value of the local rigidity cut-off times $Z$ up to $1$\,PeV, see the next section).
-It is important to notice that the integrated flux is simulated following the corresponding distribution for each type of particle~\cite{LAGO2015todos,Suarez2015ICRC, Asorey_etal2018}.
+To calculate the expected number of primaries, we integrate $\Phi$ for each primary type from proton to iron (i.e., $1\leq Z \leq 26$).
+Please notice that the integrated flux is simulated with the corresponding distribution for each type of particle~\cite{Asorey2015a}.
+We use time integration values typically ranging from one hour to one day of flux impinging over an area of $1$\,m$^2$ and isotropically distributed in $0\leq\theta\leq\pi/2$ and $-\pi\leq\phi\leq\pi$ where $\theta$ and $\phi$ are the zenith and azimuth angles respectively.